-Senate Judiciary Committee votes on Jeff Sessions nomination
+Senate panel votes on Jeff Sessions AG nomination

 Sessions has denied he was involved in drafting Trump's travel ban.
 In written responses to the Judiciary Committee, he wrote: "Neither I, nor any of my current staff, had such a role."

+"These positions give me no confidence the nominee will uphold our laws and civil liberties as attorney general," Feinstein said.

+Committee Democrats held up former acting Attorney General Sally Yates, who was fired by Trump Monday night after directing Justice Department lawyers to not defend his travel ban, as a contrast against Sessions and Trump.

-"During the campaign, President Trump sought my and my staff's input on a number of matters on which I have taken very public positions as a Senator; however, it would be impossible for me to know the degree to which that input was relied upon in formulating or drafting the Executive Orders in question," Sessions wrote.
+"During the campaign, President Trump sought my and my staff's input on a number of matters on which I have taken very public positions as a senator; however, it would be impossible for me to know the degree to which that input was relied upon in formulating or drafting the Executive Orders in question," Sessions wrote.

 Grassley echoed that Tuesday morning.